To be eligible for the Direct Loan Program (DLP) you must:

 - Be accepted in a Université Laval degree program (bachelor’s, master’s, or doctorate)

-- Be registered for at least 6 credits of coursework delivered in the classroom (distance education and second-language-French courses are not eligible)
+- Be registered for at least 6 credits of classroom coursework (distance education and second-language-French courses are not eligible)

-- Have enough room under your annual or lifetime debt limit
+- Have enough room under your annual or lifetime loan limit

 - Continue to make satisfactory academic progress at Université Laval

 A) Here’s what you need to do before we can begin processing your loan application:

 - Apply for admission to a Université Laval degree program (bachelor’s, master’s, or doctorate) and be accepted.

 - Complete your Free Application for Federal Student Aid (FAFSA), giving Université Laval as your educational institution (code: G06837).
 If you plan to start in the fall semester, we recommend you complete your FAFSA by the end of June.
 The online form is available as of January 1 each year.

 Once you’ve completed your FAFSA and have been accepted into your program, contact us and we’ll open a file for you to officially start the loan application process.